The Most Hard-to-Believe Fact About Every State in America

 Around 2007, images from space of North Dakota at night showed what appeared to be an abundance of lights from a large city.
 The only issue was that there wasn't (and isn't!) a large city in that particular area.
 It turned out a new oil and gas field was emitting so much light it took on the appearance of a major metropolitan hub.

-There are some pretty peculiar and ridiculously random laws around the world and that includes one rodent-related regulation in Ohio.
-If you're ever in Cleveland and spot a mouse in your home, you better not put out a trap unless you have a hunting license.
-In this state, it's illegal to catch mice without the proper permit.
+There are some pretty peculiar and ridiculously random laws around the world and that includes one rodent-related regulation in Cleveland, Ohio.
+If there's a mouse in your home, you better make sure you have the appropriate paperwork before you set a trap because it's illegal to catch mice without the proper permit.
 Make sure you inform your cat, too.
-And for more crazy state laws, check out The Strangest Law in Every State.

-Ireland isn't the only place where you can look for a Leprechaun.
-Those who are hoping to get lucky and spot one of the gold-carrying characters can head to Oregon's Mill Ends Park, pictured above, which is the "only Leprechaun colony west of Ireland."
-That's according to Dick Fagan, the journalist who established the delightful spot and is also, apparently, the only person who can see the creatures, including their leader, Mr. Patrick O'Toole.
+Ireland isn't the only place where you can look for leprechauns.
+Those who are hoping to get lucky and spot one of the gold-carrying characters can head to Oregon's Mill Ends Park, which is the "only leprechaun colony west of Ireland."
+That's according to Dick Fagan, the journalist who established the delightful spot and is also, apparently, the only person who can see the creatures, including their leader, head leprechaun Patrick O'Toole.

 Pennsylvania may not be the easiest state name to spell, but that's not the reason why it's written the wrong way on the famous Liberty Bell.
 When the bell was commissioned in 1751 to commemorate the state's original constitution, the exact spelling of Pennsylvania wasn't quite official and a common spelling hadn't been accepted by the general public yet.
 That's why the message on the bell reads: "By Order of the Assembly of the Province of Pensylvania for the State House in Philada."